There have been 11 total reported Cases of

 - IF soap and water are not readily available, a hand sanitizer that contains at least 60% alcohol can be used.

-The CDC does NOT recommend the use of surgical masks or N95 for most healthy individuals.
-Masks are recommended for those in healthcare professions, those who are ill, or others who are in direct care of sick persons.
+The CDC does NOT recommend the use of surgical masks or N95s for most healthy individuals.
+These types of masks are recommended for those in healthcare professions, those who are ill, or others who are in direct care of sick persons.